ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 sqlContext.registerDataFrameAsTable(df2, "target")
 ```
 This query explicitly excludes anyone who dies in the hospital -- about 7000 people, in this dataset.
-It could be the case that you want to include people who die in your own modeling, but I will.
+It could be the case that you want to include people who die in your own modeling, but I will not use them in this modeling effort.
 We also only include people who have chartevents data because we may end up using that data later.
 ```python
 q4 = """SELECT
             a.SUBJECT_ID,